neumino/neumino.github.io/_posts/2014-01-27-paving-the-way-for-the-new-nodejs.md

 A few projects wrapped the RethinkDB driver with different libraries -- [rql-promise](https://npmjs.org/package/rql-promise), [reql-then](https://npmjs.org/package/reql-then)
-The new driver provides native promises.
+The new driver works with promises natively.

 - __Connection pool__
 Many ORMs ([reheat](https://npmjs.org/package/reheat),
 [thinky](https://npmjs.org/package/thinky), etc.) and connectors ([sweets-nougat](https://npmjs.org/package/sweets-nougat),
 [waterline-rethinkdb](https://npmjs.org/package/waterline-rethinkdb), etc.)
-are implementing their own connection pool on top of the driver.
+are implementing their own connection pools on top of the driver.
 The new driver provides a native connection pool without having to manually acquire and release a connection.